abrenneke/RimWorld-BronzeAge/About/Steam_Workshop_Page.md

 ### Core Mods
 Bronze Age is generally balanced around these core mods:

-* **Simple Chains** - Steel, leather, and lumber must all be processed before being used
+* **Simple Chains** - Steel, leather, and lumber must all be processed before being used!
 * **Human Resources** - A pawn learning a research only means the one pawn knows it - they must then share that knowledge with others.
 Weapons cannot be used until researched, and trained with!
-* **Hygiene** - Hygiene and water needs from Dubs Bad Hygiene add additional survival needs
+* **Hygiene** - Hygiene and water needs from Dubs Bad Hygiene add additional survival needs!
 * **SeedsPlease** - You can't plant anything!
 You must find or buy seeds to plant crops!

 Other mods are also designed around, but the whole list doesn't need to be here.
 You can find the full mod list on the [GitHub Wiki][1].